IntricationQuantique/IntricationQuantique/README.md

-- 👋 Hi, I’m @IntricationQuantique, a young French novice programmer
+- 👋 Hi, I’m @IntricationQuantique, a young French programmer
-- 👀 I’m interested in a lot of things
+- 👀 I’m interested in blockchain technologies
-- 🌱 I’m currently learning something haha
-- ⚙️ I’m looking to create some games
+- 🌱 I have some skills in HTML5, CSS and python

 <!---